-The Big Ten Questions and Answers about Grief
+The Ten Most Asked Questions and Answers about Grief

 Today we’re being very practical as we get to the heart of the matter and answer the ten “most asked” questions about grief.
 So, as Beethoven wished, “From the heart, may it go to the heart.”

 10 - Where does grief reside?

 Oh, what a beautiful question.
 Grief resides in every corner and pocket of your being.
 When my son died, I was stunned to realize that grief is so physical.
 I literally felt like I had been run over by a locomotive.
 The body is shocked and overwhelmed by grief; the mind can’t compute the loss; the soul goes on a walk-about.
 You live in a state of dis-orientation and dis-connection.

 “Change” is the operative word in this question, because grief absolutely does change you.
 Those changes, however, may be negative or positive, and that is up to each of us.
 Some people become bitter and hardened.
 It’s wisely said that “if you don’t transform your grief, you will surely transmit it”.
 Some people just check out and never really recover.
 Grief can be toxic.
 On the other hand, though, grief invites us to move from weakness to strength to pass through the necessary and universal darkness of loss.
 Indeed, few things are more empowering than claiming dominion over our lives and deciding to get well, to recover and thrive.